Rafplayz/dogeminer/README.md

 # Dogeminer bot
 Hello!
 This is where the code for Dogeminer is kept!

-The source code may be more horrifying than you expect. viewer discretion is advised
+The source code may be more horrifying than you expect.
+Viewer discretion is advised